 Florence has so much to offer that you can never really say you’re truly done.
 And many sights are so iconic that you could see them multiple times and still not be satisfied.
 So Florence definitely deserves to always be first on your list of the most stunning places to visit in Tuscany!

 If you haven’t visited yet, then focus on the classics in the historic center, a UNESCO World Heritage site.
 Climb to one of the several high spots in the city for breathtaking views of the red rooftops of the city.
 Gaze at Michelangelo’s David (the original) in the Accademia.
 View the masterpieces of great Renaissance artists at the Uffizi Galleries.
 Wonder at the enormity of scale of Brunelleschi’s dome and the beauty of Ghiberti’s Doors of Paradise.
-Of all the (cities and) towns in Tuscany, Florence needs to be top of your list.
+Of all the (cities and) towns in Tuscany, spending 1 day in Florence needs to be top of your list.

 If you are a foodie, sample the famous Florentine bistecca.
 Go on a gelato crawl: Florence is where you will find the best gelato on the planet.
 Pop into the Mercato Centrale for bits and bites of Italian favourites, from pizza to fresh pasta to cheeses, fruity olive oil, and biscotti.